zephyrproject-rtos/zephyr/doc/kernel/services/scheduling/index.rst

   O(1) time in almost all circumstances with very low constant factor.
-But it requires a fairly large RAM budget to store those list heads, and the limited features make it incompatible with features like deadline scheduling that need to sort threads more finely, and SMP affinity which need to traverse the list of threads.
+But it requires a fairly large RAM budget to store those list heads, and the limited features make it incompatible with features like deadline scheduling that need to sort threads more finely.

   Typical applications with small numbers of runnable threads probably want the DUMB scheduler.